Illustration of a plant with green toothed leaves and small pink flowers with white centers, some forming clusters and others along arching stems.

 Endemic distribution:

-North Island only from near Kaitaia south to just north of Wellsford.
-Often rather local in its occurrences, particularly south of Whangarei.
+Endemic to the North Island from near Kaitaia south to just north of Wellsford.

 Flowering: